English teaching resources: Riddles (EBC Tefl – course resources)

 Use riddles to teach English, have some fun and increase your students’ imagination.
 Riddles exist in most cultures and tell a lot about how people entertained themselves before TV, movies, and modern technology gave us passive entertainment.
 Students could either listen to the riddles or read them and then try to find the solution.

 Read the ridles to the students, or have them read them.
 After each riddle, you have the students guess the answer, and ask them if they have a similar riddle in their own language.

-A seven letter word containing thousands of letters
+I am a seven letter word containing thousands of letters.
+What am I?

 I can be long, or I can be short.
 I can be grown, and I can be bought.
 I can be painted, or left bare.
 I can be round or square.
 What am I?